osohq/oso/new-docs/content/any/reference/polar-syntax.md

 ### Strings

 Polar supports quoted strings, which can be used to represent any textual data.
 Polar strings are quoted with double quotes (`"`).
 Quotes within strings can be escaped with a single backslash.
 Two strings are considered equal if they have the same length and each of their corresponding characters are equal.

-The string type can be referenced (for use in specializers, or with the `matches` operator), as `String`.
+The string type can be referenced (for use in specializers, or with the `matches` operator) as `String`.

 ## Compound Types